Ticket #556 (assigned enhancement)

 Niteshade

-Change History
+Change History (7)

-• status changed from new to assigned.
+- Status changed from new to assigned

 I agree with brennan.

-• component changed from Colloquy (GUI) to AppleScript Support.
+- Component changed from Colloquy (GUI) to AppleScript Support

-there should probably two plugin functions: one that has rich text (or plain text with irc control chars if thats not the same) as a param and return value, and is called before colloquy converts it to html and searches for member links and urls. this would also fix the issues the blowfish plugin has
+one that has rich text (or plain text with irc control chars if thats not the same) as a param and return value, and is called before colloquy converts it to html and searches for member links and urls. this would also fix the issues the blowfish plugin has

 and one that has html as param and return value. this would obviously called when colloquy is done converting stuff to html.